amitxv/PC-Tuning/docs/post-install.md

     - Ideally this should be done with some sort of realistic load such as a game running in the background as idle benchmarks are misleading but as we do not have any games installed yet, you can and benchmark this later

 - Open CMD and enter the command below to configure what CPU handles DPCs/ISRs for the network driver.
-Ensure to change the driver key to suit your needs
+Ensure to change the driver key to suit your needs.
+Keep in mind that RSS queues determine the amount of consecutive cores ndis.sys is processed on.
+For example, ndis.sys will be processed on CPU 2/3/4/5 if RssBaseProcNumber is set to 2 with 4 RSS queues configured

     - Run ``C:\bin\scripts\get-driver-keys.bat`` to get the driver keys on your system